 Councils are authorized to issue subawards to private nonprofit organizations; institutions of higher education; state, local, and federally recognized Indian tribal governments; groups of persons that form an association to carry out a project; and individuals.
-Non-public organizations or groups that apply to the councils for funding must be constituted for nonprofit purposes, and donations to them must be deductible under Section 170(c) of the Internal Revenue Code (26 U.S.C. § 170(c)).
+Non-public organizations or groups that apply to the councils for funding must be constituted for nonprofit purposes, and donations to them must be deductible under Section 170(c) of the Internal Revenue Code (26 U.S.C. §170(c)).
 It is not necessary that such organizations or groups be incorporated or have tax exempt status.
-State humanities councils may not award subawards to foreign or for-profit entities.
+State and jurisdictional humanities councils may not award subawards to foreign or for-profit entities or to fiscal agents on behalf of ineligible applicants.